Skip to main content

 • Clustering: Columns used for clustering, if any.

-• Compaction status in terms of percentage of data in the compacted table.
+• Compaction status: The percentage of compacted data in the table.

 View a table